Galaxy Note 10 and 10 Plus: Samsung's two new phones kill the headphone jack

 In the US, you can buy both phones in Aura White, Aura Black and Aura Glow (the iridescent color above).
 We also saw the Note 10 in Aura Pink in the UK, and Aura Red will be available in some countries.
 Additionally, the Note 10 Plus will sell in Aura Blue, which also has the prismatic back, but only for US customers buying it from Samsung.com and Best Buy.

-If you buy either Note 10 through Samsung.com, you'll get a credit that you can apply to devices or accessories that aren't other phones, such as the Galaxy Buds or Galaxy Watch Active 2.
+If you buy either Note 10 through Samsung.com and some carriers, you'll get a credit that you can apply to devices or accessories that aren't other phones, such as the Galaxy Buds or Galaxy Watch Active 2.
 Samsung will give you $100 for the Note 10 and $150 for the Note 10 Plus.

 Galaxy Note 10 vs. Note 10 Plus: What's the difference?